ATOMScience-org/AMPL/CONTRIBUTING.md

 We actively encourage community contributions to AMPL.
 The first place to start getting involved is
 [the tutorials](https://github.com/ATOMScience-org/AMPL/tree/master/atomsci/ddm/examples).

 Afterwards, we encourage contributors to give a shot to improving our documentation.
 While we take effort to provide good docs, there's plenty of room for improvement.
-All docs are hosted on Github, either in `README.md` file, or in the `docs/` directory.
+All docs are hosted on [Github](https://github.com/ATOMScience-org/AMPL) in `README.md` files and on [ReadtheDocs](https://ampl.readthedocs.io/en/latest/).

 Once you've got a sense of how AMPL works, we encourage the use of Github issues to discuss more complex changes, raise requests for